dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ### makeFrame45cut(iObjects, iFaces):

-	makeFrame45cut(iObjects, iFaces) - makes 45 frame cut with PartDesing Chamfer.
+	Description:

+		Makes 45 frame cut with PartDesing Chamfer.
 For each face the ends will be cut.

-##### Args:
+##### Description:

 		iObjects: array of objects to cut
 		iFaces: dict() of faces for Chamfer cut direction, the key is iObjects value (object),